allebone/help.omni.af.mil/docs/PEX/Training.md

     3. Click Off.

-    4. Stil on the ARMS Tasks page, go to the new Bypass Frequency Number in Days column.
+    4. Still on the ARMS Tasks page, go to the new Bypass Frequency Number in Days column.

     5. Note that the number of days previously set remains.
 On the next ARMS import, these wil reset to the data in ARMS.